 - Allow participants to access all the information they collect, which includes any results of the personality test.

 - Not use a personality test that can provide results which directly or indirectly classifies an applicant based on a prohibited ground of discrimination (age, sex, creed, etc.)

 - Ensure the test is valid and is a bona fide requirement of assessing an applicant’s ability to do a job.

 - Ensure that tests are specifically tied to the job duties that the applicant would be expected to perform in the job.

 There are a variety of personality tests – some more routed in scientific principals than others.
 Make sure you do your research before investing in one.
 Ensure that the testing that you select does not inadvertently create a bias against any group of people.
 Above all, make sure the test you choose follows the guidelines set out by the American Psychological Association for Standards of Psychological testing and follows their principles for the validation and use of personnel selection procedures.

 Not sure where to start?
 Consider using the following two tests:

 When interpreting the results of any personality test it is prudent to take that information into consideration along with everything else you know about the candidate to form your final decision.
 The personality test should never form the basis of your hiring decision.

 Looking for more advice on selecting the best candidates for your role the first time?
-Check out our blog on Social Profiles and Potential Recruits.
+Download our favourite interview questions or check out our blog on Social Profiles and Potential Recruits.
 If you would value the security of a team of HR rock stars in your corner, and on your speed dial (who can also guide you through setting up solid HR recruitment and selection systems), contact us today!
 Whether it is helping point you in the right direction, or partnering with you though the entire process, we are here for you!